Tasker-AI/python-rpg/game-design.md

 #### Map System
 - 2D list to represent the game world
-- Each cell contains information about terrain and objects
+- Each cell is a 32x32 pixel tile containing information about terrain and objects
+- Tiles can be walkable or unwalkable
+- Pathfinding algorithm (A* or similar) to find optimal paths
-- Collision detection for impassable terrain
+- Collision detection for impassable terrain and objects

 #### Combat System
 - Turn-based combat using while loops and conditionals